gquetel/sqlia-dataset-generator/README.md

 ## Superviz25-SQL

 This code has been used to generate the [Superviz25-SQL Dataset](https://zenodo.org/records/17086037).
-More details on the resulting dataset are available in the paper available at (TODO) and in the [DATASHEET](./DATASHEET.md).
+More details on the resulting dataset are available in the paper available at (TODO).

 ## Dataset Generation Strategy